Green Sichuan peppercorns (qīng huājiāo, 青花椒) are cousins of the more popular red Sichuan peppercorns.

 Nevertheless, Sichuan peppercorns can still be tough to find on American soil unless you have a well-stocked Chinese market nearby.
 Plus, the green berries tend to be even more rare.

 Search for them at Asian markets or specialty herb and spice shops under names like “flower pepper” and “prickly-ash,” but you can also find them online.
+You can buy high quality Green Sichuan Peppercorns online at The Mala Market, along with other curated spices, sauces, dry goods, and pickles.

 The peppercorns should be bright army green and release a refreshing citrus scent as soon as you open the bag.
 Fewer seeds and stems in the bag usually indicates higher quality.